Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Factors Considered by Leon County Courts in Lowering or Reducing Bond

-The court takes a number of different factors into consideration when determining bond amounts.
-The positive or negative impact of these factors depends entirely on the alleged offender, but some of the aspects that will be considered may include:
+The court takes several different factors into consideration when determining bond amounts.
+The positive or negative impact of these factors depend entirely on the defendant’s circumstances, but some aspects that may be considered include:

 Back to top